- Beer and wine can be sold from 7 a.m. to midnight Monday through Friday

 Liquor | Mon-Fri: 10am-9pm Sat: 10am-9pm Sun: No Sales | Mon-Fri: 7am-2am Sat: 7am-2am Sun: 10 am-2am* |

 Alcohol is more broadly defined, including all types of alcoholic beverages.
-Hours differ depending on the item you want to purchase and whether it’s served for on-premise consumption (restaurants, bars) or off-premise (grocery and convenience stores).
+Regulations and hours differ depending on the item you want to purchase and whether it’s served for on-premise consumption (restaurants, bars) or off-premise (grocery and convenience stores).

-Hours can also vary by city or county.
+Specific hours can also vary by city or county.
 Four Texas counties don’t allow alcohol sales at all.
+These are called “dry counties.”

 Retail stores have an off-premises beer/wine license or permit, meaning they can only sell beer and wine that will be consumed elsewhere.
 They do not sell liquor.